chinapedia/wikipedia.abstract.en/Page/Zebrafish.md

 Repairing retinal damage

-Development_of_the_retina.tif Another notable characteristic of the zebrafish is that it possesses four types of cone cell, with ultraviolet-sensitive cells supplementing the red, green and blue cone cell subtypes found in humans.
+Another notable characteristic of the zebrafish is that it possesses four types of cone cell, with ultraviolet-sensitive cells supplementing the red, green and blue cone cell subtypes found in humans.
 Zebrafish can thus observe a very wide spectrum of colours.
 The species is also studied to better understand the development of the retina; in particular, how the cone cells of the retina become arranged into the so-called 'cone mosaic'.
 Zebrafish, in addition to certain other teleost fish, are particularly noted for having extreme precision of cone cell arrangement.[144]

 This study of the zebrafish's retinal characteristics has also extrapolated into medical enquiry.
 In 2007, researchers at University College London grew a type of zebrafish adult stem cell found in the eyes of fish and mammals that develops into neurons in the retina.
 These could be injected into the eye to treat diseases that damage retinal neurons—nearly every disease of the eye, including macular degeneration, glaucoma, and diabetes-related blindness.
 The researchers studied Müller glial cells in the eyes of humans aged from 18 months to 91 years, and were able to develop them into all types of retinal neurons.
 They were also able to grow them easily in the lab.
 The stem cells successfully migrated into diseased rats' retinas, and took on the characteristics of the surrounding neurons.
 The team stated that they intended to develop the same approach in humans.[145]